-Audio CGU Sensitivity
+Audio CGU

+Sensitivity

-The recoverable amount of the Audio CGU exceeds its carrying value by \$165 million.
+The recoverable amount of the Audio CGU exceeds it carrying value by \$165 million.
 A variation in certain key assumptions used to determine the FVLCD would result in a change in the recoverable amount of the Audio CGU.
-The assumptions in the lower case scenario for 30 June 2021 described above are a reasonably possible change in assumptions, which together would lead to an impairment of \$258 million.
+The assumptions in the lower case scenario for 30 June 2021 described above is a reasonably possible change in assumptions, which together would lead to an impairment of \$258 million.
 The following reasonably possible changes in a key assumption would result in a recoverable amount (as derived on a probability weighted basis) lower than the carrying value to the extent shown below:

-Sensitivity Reasonable Change in variable % Impact of change on Audio CGU carrying value \$ million Change in varial required to redu headroom to ze Increase in post-tax discount rate from 8.5% to 10.5% 2.0% (20) 1.
-Decrease in extent of recovery to FY2019 in both the Base and Upper cases (5.0)% (38) (3.8 a) Reconciliation of Profit after Income Tax to Net Cash Inflow from Operating Activities
+Sensitivity Reasonable Change in variable Impact of change on Audio CGU carrying value Change in variable required to reduce headroom to zero % \$ million % Increase in post-tax discount rate from 8.5% to 10.5% 2.0% (20) 1.7% Decrease in extent of recovery to FY19 in both the Base and Upper cases (5.0)% (38) (3.8)%